How many times do you visit the bathroom each day? The answer might surprise you.

 What about the Toilet, Shower, and Bathtub?

-Bathroom renovations are often about the latest design trends, which in 2019 means considering renovating the bathroom by separating the shower and bathtub.
+Bathroom renovations are often about the latest design trends and using features such as bathroom and shower wall panels (photos and examples here), which in 2019 means considering renovating the bathroom by separating the shower and bathtub.
 A bathtub that stands alone from the shower will produce a spa ambiance that adds more elegance to the already elegant appeal of the new marble or granite countertop.
 Shower stalls are becoming a frequent addition to contemporary bathroom designs.
 The downside to the separation of the shower and bathtub is cost.
 You also need to decide whether the time has come to replace the toilet.

 Do You Want to Brighten the Bathroom?

 A dark bathroom equals a dreary bathroom, which is not the ambiance you want for a room that is supposed to lift your spirits by cleansing the body and soul.
 You want to add enough lighting to create an upbeat mood, while not taking it too far by making the bathroom feel like a Hollywood movie set.
 Remember the sun is your friend if you want to add more lighting to the bathroom.
 This might mean installing another window or changing the blinds on the current window.